bailey-lab/coiaf/tests/testthat/_snaps/deprecated-arguments.md

     The `use_bins` argument of `optimize_coi()` is deprecated as of coiaf 0.2.0. i The ability to use bins to estimate the COI will be dropped in the next release.

+---

+    Code
+      optimize_coi(data, "sim", bin_size = 100, use_bins = TRUE)
+    Condition
+      Warning:
+      The `use_bins` argument of `optimize_coi()` is deprecated as of coiaf 0.2.0. i The ability to use bins to estimate the COI will be dropped in the next release.
+      Warning:
+      The `bin_size` argument of `optimize_coi()` is deprecated as of coiaf 0.2.0. i The ability to use bins to estimate the COI will be dropped in the next release.
+    Output
+      [1] 5.6664

 # compute_coi_regression() args deprecated

     The `distance` argument of `compute_coi_regression()` is deprecated as of coiaf 0.2.0.